Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: A tool box to take advantage of monotonicity

 \subsection{The censoring inequality}

-The censoring inequality in a result established by Peres and Winkler \cite[Theorem 1.1]{cf:PW} for ``monotone systems": a notion which is a slight generalization of Glauber dynamics for spin systems with totally a ordered spin-space.
+The censoring inequality in a result established by Peres and Winkler \cite{cfPW}, Theorem~1.1, for ``monotone systems'' is a notion which is a slight generalization of Glauber dynamics for spin systems with totally a ordered spin space.

 What the inequality says is that canceling some of the spins updates has the effect of delaying the mixing.
-Unfortunately, the AT-shuffle is NOT a monotone system in the Peres/Winkler sense.
-However we can adapt the proof of the result to our setup.
-Before stating the result we introduce some terminology and notation.
-A {\sl censoring scheme} is a c\`ad-l\`ag function
+Unfortunately, the AT shuffle is NOT a monotone system in the Peres/Winkler sense.
+However, we can adapt the proof of the result to our setup.
+Before stating the result, we introduce some terminology and notation.
+A {\sl censoring scheme} is a c\`adl\`ag function

-where $\mathcal P(\gO)$ is the set of subsets of $\gO$.
+where $\mathcal P(\Omega)$ is the set of subsets of $\Omega$.

-The censored dynamics with scheme $\cC$, is the dynamics obtained from the graphical construction of Section \ref{graphix} except that if $\cT^x$ rings at time $t$, the update is performed if and only if $x\in \cC(t)$.
+The censored dynamics with scheme $\mathcal{C}$ is the dynamics obtained from the graphical construction of Section~\ref{graphix}, except that if $\mathcal{T} ^x$ rings at time $t$, the update is performed if and only if $x\in\mathcal{C}(t)$.

 It is quite natural to think that each time a clock rings, it brings $\sigma_t$ ``closer to equilibrium'' and hence that censoring will only make convergence to the equilibrium slower.
 The censoring inequality establishes that this is true if one starts from a measure whose density is an increasing function.